September 21, 2022

 Bilbao

-Back on my own again, I knew I had a few housekeeping chores to attend to ASAP.
-I needed to eat (again!) and I had to find some free wi-fi.
+Back on my own again, I knew I had a few housekeeping chores to attend to.
+I needed to eat (again!) and I wanted to find some free wi-fi to make a reservation for tonight’s accommodations.

 Bilbao was a big city with lots of albergues, hostels, and hotels to chose from.
 But, like San Sebastián, it was also a place where plenty of tourists visited and pilgrims liked to spend extra days sightseeing.
 I’d need a reservation here for sure, and I so I got to work fulfilling those basic tasks.

-With full belly and a reservation at an albergue in Portugalete (on the far end of Bilbao), I was ready to walk the remaining 20 kilometers ahead of me and see the sights.
+Once I’d acquired a full belly and a reservation at an albergue in Portugalete (on the far end of Bilbao), I was ready to walk the remaining 20 kilometers ahead of me and take in the sights.

-My route through Bilbao was on one of the alternates that basically followed the Nervión River as it bisected the city.
+My route through Bilbao followed one of the alternates, which essentially followed the Nervión River as it bisected the city.
 The first few kilometers followed a wide riverfront promenade, but there was little in the way of shade along the river.
 I felt as if I was baking on this hot, sunny September afternoon, and I really could have used a breeze to cool me down.

 Walking along the river

-After 45 minutes, I made it to the base of the Guggenheim Museum in Bilbao, which I think is one of the most interesting buildings ever in terms of its architecture.
+After 45 minutes, I arrived at the base of the Guggenheim Museum in Bilbao, which I believe is one of the most fascinating buildings in terms of its architecture.

 Frank Lloyd Wright designed the iconic circular Guggenheim Museum in New York City, whose collection of post-Impressionist, early modern, and contemporary art is among the best in the entire world.

-But Frank Gehry’s design for Guggenheim Museum in Bilbao is probably even more recognizable, in my opinion.
-The massive building houses one of the largest museums collections in Spain, and the stunning exterior is a piece of sculptural art entirely in its own league.
+But Frank Gehry’s design for the Guggenheim Museum in Bilbao is probably even more recognizable, in my opinion.
+The massive building houses one of the largest museum collections in Spain, and the stunning exterior is a piece of sculptural art entirely in its own league.

 Selfie with the Guggenheim in the background

-Almost everyone who sees the building’s image, recognizes and loves its innovative curves.
-I can’t put it any better than Calvin Tomkins, who characterized the structure as, “a fantastic dream ship of undulating form in a cloak of titanium.”
-The only other building I can think of that seems to seems to evoke the same level of universal admiration is the Sydney Opera House.
+Almost everyone who sees the building’s image recognizes and loves its innovative curves.
+I can’t put it any better than Calvin Tomkins, who characterized the structure as “a fantastic dream ship of undulating form in a cloak of titanium.”
+The only other building I can think of that evokes the same level of universal admiration is the Sydney Opera House.

-Unfortunately, I wasn’t planning to take a full day to explore the museum’s collection while I was in Bilbao.
-I had too far to walk today.
+Unfortunately, I wasn’t planning to spend a whole day exploring the museum’s collection while I was in Bilbao.
+I had to walk too far today.
 So I’d only get to spend time visiting the various sculptural exhibitions on the exterior – like the giant Louise Bourgeois metal spider sculpture, Maman, or Anish Kappor’s Tall Tree & the Eye.

 Tall Tree & the Eye in front of the Guggenheim Museum